cbedio/OpenScout/Software/README.md

-# Flashing Controller Software to the AgriScout Robot
+# Flashing Controller Software to the OpenScout Robot

 ## Install time = 5 minutes